dillenger/phoenity-buttons/README.md

 Adds some toolbar buttons using phoenity icons.

-Complete rewrite for Thunderbird 78, support for older versions has been removed.
+Complete rewrite for Thunderbird 112, support for older versions has been removed.

 Currently only a few (unmovable) buttons are available:
 - Search Messages, Config Editor, Developer Tools, Preferences & Restart.
-- The Restart button is inserted at the end of the Tab Bar.
+- All buttons are inserted at the end of the Tab Bar, but can be moved.
-- The Search Messages button is inserted after the Quick Filter button.
-- All other buttons are inserted after the Add-ons button.
-- Inserted buttons will disappear if you remove their "parent" button.
 - It may be necessary to restart Thunderbird for buttons to move or appear.
+- It may be necessary to move buttons on the Tab Bar to make them "stick".

 For some of the old toolbar buttons separate extensions have been written.